sarfarazunarr/python-projects/README.md

 ### Additional Notes

 _It will use one  password that you have to setup when using code._

+## Project 11: Auto Spell Corrector

+_Description: This is a small project which help you in writing spells if you give it wrong spell it write correct spell of give word._

+### Features

+- User is able to add incorrect spell and get correct spell.
+-
+### Technologies Used

+- It is created with Python and textblob modules.
+-

 ## How to Use This Repository